avmjs/vapdeploy/README.md

 ## Deloyment Scheduling

-Ethdeploy allows you to specify your own complex deployment schedule.
+Vapdeploy allows you to specify your own complex deployment schedule.
 The inputs provided to the deployment property are `deploy`, `contracts`, `done` and `environment`.
 The `deploy` method is used to deploy the contract object.
 The `contracts` object is fed in by the loaders, and is used by the `deploy` method to deploy the contracts.
 The `done` method should be fired at the end of deployment to stop the deployment process and begin the outputting process.
 The `environment` object is used for including environmental information into your schedule like accounts, balances and other things of this sort.

 Basic Example: